Dimer Models and Conformal Structures: Monge-Amp ere Equation and the Complex Structure

 and

-Here $U(\zeta)$ is a harmonic homeomorphism from the unit disc onto $N^o$.
-It is also sense preserving as it has positive Jacobian.
-We may thus use a theorem of Hengartner and Schober \cite[Theorem 4.3]{HS}, see also \cite[p.35]{Dur}, which tells that outside a countable set $E \subset \partial \Di$ there exist the unrestricted limits
+Here $U(\zeta)$ is a harmonic homeomorphism from the unit disc onto $N^\circ$.
+It is sense reversing and has negative Jacobian, since ${\mathcal H}$ is a strict contraction.
+We may thus use a theorem of Hengartner and Schober \cite[Theorem 4.3]{HS}, see also \cite[p.35]{Dur}, to the (sense preserving) harmonic homeomorphism $\zeta \mapsto U(\overline{\,\zeta\,})$.
+Their work implies that outside a countable set $E \subset \partial \Di$ there exist the unrestricted limits